UK wants to send 'colossal' warships to test Beijing's claims in S. China Sea

 The South China Sea sees $5 trillion in shipborne trade every year, and also has major fishing and energy resources.

-That the UK is apparently taking sides in the dispute is likely to especially rankle in Beijing, where memories of China's so-called "century of humiliation," during which it suffered embarrassing defeat to the UK in the Opium Wars, are still fresh.
+That the UK is apparently taking sides in the dispute is likely to especially rankle in Beijing, where memories of China's so-called "century of humiliation," during which it suffered embarrassing defeat to the UK in the Opium Wars, are still fresh -- and kept so by state propaganda and the country's education system.

 Speaking in Hong Kong this month to mark 20 years since the city was handed over from the UK to China, the country's president, Xi Jinping, said that China "was again and again beaten by countries having far smaller territories and populations than itself ... the history of China at that time was filled with the nation's humiliation and its people's grief."